gnachman/iterm2-website/source/_includes/3.4/documentation-preferences-general.md

 This used to on by default, but is no longer so as of version 3.3.
 When enabled, a copy of the Default profile is created, called `tmux`.
 When using tmux integration all tmux sessions will use this profile.

 When disabled, the profile of the session in which you ran `tmux -CC` will be used for all tmux sessions.

+#### Status bar shows tmux status bar content, not native components.
+When enabled, the status bar will contain the same content as the tmux status bar in its text-mode UI.
+When disabled, the status bar defined in the profile used for a tmux integration session will be used.

+#### Pause a pane if it would take more than X seconds to catch up.
+When both a tmux integration and tmux text-mode UI client are attached to the same tmux session, the text-mode UI can sink data much faster than tmux integration can because it drops information between frames.
+In this case, a large buffer can grow in the tmux integration window.
+Once the time to catch up exceeds this number of seconds, the tmux integration session will be paused.
+That means it stops receiving new data.
+While paused, no more data will be added to its buffer and may be lost forever.
+You will be prompted by a notification at the top of the window to unpause the session.
+This feature is only available in tmux 3.2 and later.

+#### Warn Before Pausing
+If enabled, a notification is shown when a pause is projected to occur within half of the pause deadline.
+See *Pause a pane if it would take more than X seconds to catch up* for more detail on pausing.

+#### Unpause Automatically
+When enabled, this unpauses the tmux session as quickly as possible after it is paused by tmux.
+It does not completely eliminate the possibility of data loss.